 PR Agency ETHOS

 Tel. +371 26197399

 PR & Marketing Manager

 Tel. +371 29262468

 ABOUT COLLIERS INTERNATIONAL

-Colliers International Group Inc. (NASDAQ: CIGI) (TSX: CIGI) is top tier global real estate services and investment management company operating in 69 countries with a workforce of more than 12,000 professionals.
-Colliers is the fastest-growing publicly listed global real estate services and investment management company, with 2017 corporate revenues of $2.3 billion ($2.7 billion including affiliates).
+Colliers International Group Inc. (NASDAQ: CIGI) (TSX: CIGI) is the top tier global real estate services and investment management company operating in 69 countries with a workforce of more than 12,000 professionals.
+Colliers is the fastest-growing publicly-listed global real estate services and investment management company, with 2017 corporate revenues of $2.3 billion ($2.7 billion including affiliates).
 With an enterprising culture and significant employee ownership and control, Colliers professionals provide a full range of services to real estate occupiers, owners and investors worldwide, and through its investment management services platform, has more than $20 billion of assets under management from the world’s most respected institutional real estate investors.

-Colliers professionals think differently, share great ideas and offer thoughtful and innovative advice to accelerate the success of its clients.
+Colliers professionals think differently, share great ideas and offer thoughtful and innovative advice to accelerate the success of their clients.
 Colliers has been ranked among the top 100 global outsourcing firms by the International Association of Outsourcing Professionals for 13 consecutive years, more than any other real estate services firm.
 Colliers is ranked the number one property manager in the world by Commercial Property Executive for two years in a row.
 Colliers is led by an experienced leadership team with significant equity ownership and a proven record of delivering more than 20% annualized returns for shareholders, over more than 20 years.
 For the latest news from Colliers, visit Colliers.com or follow us on Twitter: @Colliers and LinkedIn.